 Alien encounters require more than just a theory.
 Ironically, the construction of the pyramids also require proof on how they were constructed.
 This image might just satisfy both groups.
 The size of the alien craft hovering over the newly constructed pyramid offers another potential solution for how they were built, or placed.
 The size of the tractor beam is infinitely larger than the entire structure, so it’s not that crazy of a thought to imagine them being placed on the Giza plateau fully constructed.

 At this point in time, it’s estimated that only 30% of ancient Egypt has been excavated.
 Much of the history remains hidden under mountains of sand of below layers of dirt.
 However, I was quite pleased to see active digs and restoration being done at nearly every site I visited.
-Under the leadeship of the current Egyptian President Abdel Fattah el-Sisi, the Egyptian Antiquities Department appears to be focused on making the entire nation a tourist attraction once again and the world will be a better place for his efforts.
+Under the leadership of the current Egyptian President Abdel Fattah el-Sisi, the Egyptian Antiquities Department appears to be focused on making the entire nation a tourist attraction once again and the world will be a better place for his efforts.
 I hope to return after a few years and once again marvel at the new treasures which are being unearthed.
+Hopefully the world will finally see concrete evidence of alien encounters.